 3. Lead generation and nurturing

-LinkedIn is a primary place to make professional connections.
-In fact, 80% of B2B leads generated on social media come from LinkedIn.
+LinkedIn is a primary place to make professional connections, and there are 61 million senior-level decision makers on LinkedIn.
 When you meet people at conferences or speaking engagements, connecting with them on LinkedIn will give them insight into your brand and what it’d be like to work with you, and it gives them an easy way to connect with you going forward, should a need arise.

 People want to know who they are working with, and LinkedIn is a primary way for prospects to assess whether they deem your team competent to handle their business.
 Also, being active on LinkedIn and engaging with your connections will allow for a more personalized experience that creates trust.
 This is not limited to firm leadership.
 When your employees are active on LinkedIn and keep their profile up to date in these ways, it creates a positive and engaged public image for your firm and makes your brand more human.